Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 // TODO

-# Wireless and Mobile Networks
+# Chapter 6: Wireless Networks

-## Wireless LANs

 We identify the following relevant elements in a wireless network:

-- **wireless host**: the end-system devices that run applications;
+- **Wireless host**: the end-system devices that run applications.
-- **base station**: responsible for coordinating the transmission of data between one or more associated wireless hosts and the network infrastructure;
+- **Base station**: responsible for coordinating the transmission of data between one or more associated wireless hosts and the network infrastructure.
-- **wireless links**: used to connect wireless hosts to its associated base stations.
+- **Wireless links**: used to connect wireless hosts to its associated base stations.

 We say a wireless network is **infrastructure-based** or in **infrastructure mode** if there is a base station in the network.
 A wireless network could alternatively be **infrastructure-less**.
 In this case, nodes can only transmit to other nodes within link coverage.
 The nodes organize themselves into a network and route among themselves.

-Wireless networks are also distinguished between **single-hop** and **multi-hop** networks, depending on whether a packet in the wireless network may only cross exactly one wireless hop, or if it is allowed to perform multiple wireless hops.
+Wireless networks are also distinguished between **single-hop** and **multi-hop** networks, depending on whether a packet in the wireless network is allowed to cross exactly one wireless hop, or multiple wireless hops.

 Wireless communications allow current devices to:

-- communicate while moving;
+- Communicate while moving.
-- communicate in places where it is difficult, or impossible, to implement a cabled infrastructure;
+- Communicate in places where it is difficult, or impossible, to implement a cabled infrastructure.
-- communicate in networks that can be installed easily, fast, and at a low cost;
+- Communicate in networks that can be installed easily, fast, and at a low cost.

 Nevertheless, it has some disadvantages.
 Namely, wireless links have to deal with:

-- **Decreasing signal strength**;
+- **Decreasing signal strength**.
-- **Interference from other sources**;
+- **Interference from other sources**.
 - **Multipath propagation**.

-Due to these reasons, a host receiving a wireless message will have to decode an eletromagnetic signal signal that is a combination of a degraded form of the original signal transmitted by the sender and background noise in the environment.
+Due to these reasons, a host receiving a wireless message will have to decode an eletromagnetic signal that is a combination of a degraded form of the original signal transmitted by the sender and background noise in the environment.
 The **signal-to-noise ratio (SNR)** is a relative measure of the strength of the received signal and this noise.
 It is important to analyze the relation of the SNR with the **bit error rate (BER)** and the rate of transmission.
 It is clear that a higher SNR will dictate a higher BER as well.
 We also observe that a higher transmission rate leads to a higher BER.